-Emotional intelligence is a concept coined back in the 1990s.
-However, it’s only in recent years when the idea has become a buzzword, particularly in the workplace.
+Emotional intelligence is a concept that gained popularity in the 1990s.
+However, it’s only in recent years when the idea has become significant, particularly in the workplace.

 What is emotional intelligence?

-Emotional intelligence, also sometimes called emotional quotient or EQ, is your ability to distinguish, understand, and manage their feelings and emotions.
+Emotional intelligence, also called emotional quotient or EQ, is your ability to distinguish, understand, and manage feelings and emotions.

 According to psychologist Daniel Goleman, five pillars make up a person’s emotional intelligence:

-- Self-regulation – This describes your capability to control and manage your moods and emotions so that you don’t act on impulse.
+- Self-regulation.Describes your capability to control and manage your moods and emotions so you don’t act on impulse.

-- Self-motivation – A highly emotionally intelligent person can reach his or her goals without the need of having some external reward.
+- Self-motivation.
+A highly emotionally intelligent person can reach their goals without the need of having some external reward.

-- Emotionally intelligent people are not only able to recognize and understand their emotions, but the feelings of others as well.
+- Empathy.
+Emotionally intelligent people can recognize and understand their emotions and the feelings of others as well.

-- Social skills – People that are emotionally intelligent are fully capable of managing and building strong relationships with other people.
+- Social skills.Emotionally intelligent people are fully capable of managing and building strong relationships with other people.

 Why having a high level of emotional intelligence significant?

 Companies have listed emotional intelligence as one of the top 10 skills employees must possess.
-71% of hiring managers admitted they would choose a person with a high level of emotional intelligence over someone that’s highly skilled and intellectually intelligent.
+In addition, 71% of hiring managers admitted they would choose a person with a high level of emotional intelligence over someone highly skilled and intellectually intelligent.

 That’s because emotionally intelligent people are efficient working in teams.
-They are also very flexible and can quickly adapt to changes that happen in today’s volatile and fiercely competitive workplace.
+They are also very flexible and can quickly adapt to today’s volatile and fiercely competitive workplace changes.

-More important, emotionally intelligent employees are more engaged and committed to the companies they work for, making them even more valuable to any business.
+More critical, emotionally intelligent employees are more engaged and committed to the companies they work for, making them even more valuable to any business.

 While emotionally intelligent people have no problem working with people from all walks of life, they are very picky with whom they build a personal relationship.

 They avoid spending too much time with negative people who spend an excessive amount of time complaining and being critical.
-Aside from the fact that these people can quickly sap out their energy, emotionally intelligent people understand that they can assimilate these negative behaviors when they spend lots of time with them.
-That is something emotionally smart people don’t want to happen.
+Aside from the fact that these people can quickly deplete their energy, emotionally intelligent people understand that they can assimilate these negative behaviors when spending lots of time with them.
+That is something emotionally intelligent people don’t want to happen.

-Emotionally intelligent people are confident enough that they know when to say no without worrying what other people will think.
+Emotionally intelligent people are confident enough to know when to say no without worrying what others think.

 Others may find this arrogant and cocky.
-In reality, emotionally intelligent people value their time and commitments.
-So they are willing to risk offending a select few than compromising the things that they consider as valuable and non-negotiable.
+But, in reality, emotionally intelligent people value their time and commitments.
+So they are willing to risk offending a select few than compromising what they consider valuable and non-negotiable.

 Emotionally intelligent people still make mistakes and fail.
-They are, after all, even human beings.
+They are, after all, human beings.

-What sets them apart, though, is that when life deals them a bad hand, they don’t spend the rest of their lives in shame, guilt, and regret.
+However, what sets them apart is that when life deals them a bad hand, they don’t spend the rest of their lives in shame, guilt, and regret.
 Instead, they understand that failure is part of life.
 They see it as part of the process for them to become better individuals.

-An emotionally intelligent person get pleasure, satisfaction, and fulfillment in the little things.
-As a result, he or she comes across as happy and cheerful to the people around them.
+An emotionally intelligent person gets pleasure, satisfaction, and fulfillment in the little things.
+As a result, they come across as happy and cheerful to the people around them.

 At the same time, they don’t have any problems seeing others happy and fulfilled.
 They are often the first to congratulate them.
 It’s no wonder, then, why they are well-liked by their peers and superiors.

-While emotionally intelligent people choose not to live in the mistakes of the past, that doesn’t mean that they erase it from their memory.
+While emotionally intelligent people choose not to live in the mistakes of the past, that doesn’t mean that they erase them from their memory.

-On the contrary, they make sure that they remember these events to make sure that they will not make the same mistake.
+On the contrary, they make sure that they remember these events to avoid making the same mistakes.
 Because of this, emotionally intelligent people come out wiser, stronger, and better judges of circumstances and people.

-An emotionally intelligent person considers himself or herself as a student of life.
-They are open to learn, evolve, and grow.
+An emotionally intelligent person considers themselves as a student of life.
+Therefore, they are open to learn, evolve, and grow.
 That’s the reason why they can take constructive feedback very well and come out better.

-If you want to become an emotionally intelligent person, we can help you with that through our Discovery session.
-Here, Coach Margaret will guide you through the process of developing the skills and habits you need to amplify your emotional intelligence.
-Schedule your free Discovery session with Coach Margaret today.
+If you want to become an emotionally intelligent person, we can help you with that through a Discovery session.
+Here, Coach Margaret will guide you through developing the skills and habits you need to amplify your emotional intelligence.
+So schedule your free Discovery Session with Coach Margaret today.